 This one is tough, it’s almost not a myth because we know there are a lot of kids that really, truly battle motion sickness.
 To any parent who has ever reduced the outer pieces of their car seat into a pile like this in order to clean puke from all the crevices: we feel for you.
 A car sick toddler is still extremely vulnerable to serious spinal injuries from forward facing too early, so we bring you some tips from seasoned vomit-warriors to help make your kiddo safe and less likely to lose their lunch.

-- Sea-Bands, available online or in drug stores, use acupressure to help reduce nausea.
+- Sea-Bands: available online or in drug stores, these bracelet-like devices use acupressure to help reduce nausea.

-- Eat (or don’t eat) before traveling.
-Some carsick kids do better on an empty stomach – some with a small snack in their belly.
-Troubleshoot to figure out what works best for your child and try to plan accordingly.
+- Food: Eat (or don’t eat) before traveling.
+Some kids who are prone to carsickness do better on an empty stomach, other kids feel better with a small snack in their belly when they’re going for a ride.
+Figure out what works best for your child and try to plan accordingly.

-- Ginger: Ginger is a well-known natural nausea aid and is available in many forms.
-Ginger candies may pose a choking hazard for younger children – but iced ginger tea is a great substitute and may be helpful for some children.
+- Ginger: This natural nausea aid is available in many different forms.
+Ginger candies may pose a choking hazard for younger children but iced ginger tea is a great substitute and may be helpful for some children.

 - Windows: Sometimes the motion out the side window can aggravate or trigger motion sickness.
 Try covering the window with a cling-on window shade, or encouraging an older child to look out the back window rather than the side windows.

-- Angle: Always follow the instructions from your car seat manufacturer, but many seats allow for toddlers to sit more upright, which can be a more comfortable position to reduce nausea.
+- Car seat angle: Always follow the instructions from your car seat manufacturer, but many car seats allow for toddlers to sit more upright.
+This can be a more comfortable position to reduce nausea while traveling.

-- For ease of cleanup – consider a large bib, lightweight basin (there are some collapsible models that are perfect for this, or a towel over the child’s torso to help minimize cleanup if all else fails.
+If your child is prone to carsickness, consider carrying a lightweight basin with you or placing a towel over the child’s torso to help minimize cleanup if all else fails.

-Myth #7: Extended rear facing seats are so expensive!
+Myth #7: Extended rear facing carseats are so expensive!

-This kiddo is 2.5 years old, rear facing in a Cosco Scenera NEXT that rear faces to 40 lbs and 40″ and costs under $50.
+This kiddo is rear facing in a Cosco Scenera NEXT that rear faces to 40 pounds and 40″ and costs under $50.
 Even a seat like the Scenera NEXT will get most average kids past two years old rear facing.
-There are several other seat options under $100 that rear face to 40 lbs and 40″ as well.
+There are several other seat options under $100 that rear face to 40 pounds and 40 inches tall.
 You don’t have to eat beans and rice for six months to be able to afford a seat that will allow for extended rear facing.

 Myth #8: My pediatrician said it’s fine.

-The American Academy of Pediatrics recommends rear facing until a minimum of two years of age.
+The American Academy of Pediatrics recommends rear facing until your child outgrows their convertible car seat.

 “This best practice results from the need to support the young child’s posterior torso, neck, head, and pelvis and to distribute crash forces over the entire body.
 Developmental considerations, including incomplete vertebral ossification, more horizontally oriented spinal facet joints, and excessive ligamentous laxity put young children at risk of head and spinal cord injury.
 Rear-facing CSSs address this risk by supporting the child’s head and preventing the relatively large head from moving independently of the proportionately smaller neck.”
 PEDIATRICS Vol. 127 No. 4 April 1, 2011 pp. e1050 -e1066